 I’ve been to NYC a number of times and always leave wanting more.
 I love getting to know this city more each time I visit and can never imagine a time I don’t want to go back.
 It is hands down one of my favorite cities, ever.
-The last several times I’ve visited NYC, I’ve done a recap of that specific trip, but haven’t yet written up a city guide with all of my recommendations.
-New York is a place where I am always adding to my ‘to do’ list for the next time I am there, so this post will absolutely be on ongoing one that I update along the way.
-Today, I’m finally sharing my NYC city guide or as I like to call it, the ultimate guide to New York.
+New York is a place where I am always adding to my ‘to do’ list for the next time I am there, so this New York City guide post will absolutely be on ongoing one that I update along the way.
+Today, I’m finally sharing my New York City guide or as I like to call it, the ultimate guide to New York.

-Before going to NYC I have searched it all: Best places to eat in NYC, Best place to stay in New York, blogger’s guide to NYC, the best NYC travel guide, and more.
-I am continuously interested in what other people love about this city, so as with all cities, I keep a running list in the notes section of my phone and add to it.
-I’ve been doing that over the years and love crossing off new places when I go.
-Because of this, be sure to let me know any of your favorite places so I can look more into them and add them for the future!
+Before going to NYC I have searched it all: Best places to eat in NYC, Best place to stay in New York, blogger’s guide to NYC, the best NYC travel guide, & more.
+I am continuously interested in what other people love about this city, so as with all cities, I keep a running list in the notes section of my phone & add to it as I hear new recs.
+I’ve been doing that over the years & love checking off new places when I go.
+Because of this, be sure to let me know any of your favorite places so I can look more into them & add them to my New York City guide for the future!

 It’s more of a question of why not visit?
-I just got back and if someone asked me to plan a trip again next month, I would.
-NYC is different each time of year and depending on where you stay and what you’re doing, you can experience the city in so many different ways.
+I just got back & I’ll be there again in a little over a month & am so excited for yet another trip.
+NYC is different each time of year & depending on where you stay & what you’re doing, you can experience the city in so many different ways.
 Any time you go, it’s amazing.
-Plan your trip accordingly with the weather and what is seasonally going on, which I’ll talk more about below.
+Plan your trip accordingly with the weather & what is seasonally going on, which I’ll talk more about below.
 My favorite reasons to visit NYC?
-The energy, the endless source of inspiration, the ‘do you’ attitude, the humbling feeling of being so small, the food, the culture, the entertainment, and the history.
+The energy, the endless source of inspiration, the ‘do you’ attitude, the humbling feeling of being so small, the food, the culture, the entertainment, & the history.
+Keep reading through my New York City guide for ideas on what to do once you get there.
+No matter your reason, even if you don’t have one, just GO!
+The city is always waiting.

 WHERE TO STAY

 I recommend planning where you’ll be staying based on what you are doing.
-One of the best parts of visiting is walking around and feeling local, so I like to choose where to stay based on the location first.
+One of the best parts of visiting is walking around & feeling local, so I like to choose where to stay based on the location first.
 Next up, I choose for the overall vibe.
 I am big on aesthetics when I am traveling, so I like somewhere that inspires me or has a particular vibe.
+Where to stay is a big topic in my New York City guide because convenience is key!

-The Royalton Park Avenue: I stayed here during my most recent trip to NYC and would absolutely recommend it.
-Several of you messaged me saying you booked a stay there after seeing it on my Instagram stories and I’ve heard nothing but great reviews from those who have already stayed.
-I actually stayed in an apartment I rented around the corner last year for NYFW, and the location cannot be better.
-You are centrally located and there is so much to do just in walking distance.
+The Royalton Park Avenue: I stayed here during a girl’s trip to NYC with my college roommates & would absolutely recommend it.
+Several of you messaged me saying you booked a stay there after seeing it on my Instagram stories & I’ve heard nothing but great reviews from those who have already stayed.
+I actually stayed in an apartment I rented around the corner one year for NYFW, & the location cannot be better.
+You are centrally located & there is so much to do just in walking distance.

 I absolutely loved the overall vibe of The Royalton Park Avenue, too.
-The rooms are a great size and we even had an amazing wrap around terrace.
+The rooms are HUGE & we even had an amazing wrap around terrace.
 The staff was so helpful, too.
-I had a few requests when there (I actually got stuck in a dress before my friends got in town and had to get their help getting the zipper un done) and they were nothing but so accommodating!
-Everything you could need from coffee shops to juice bars to restaurants and shopping is around the corner.
+I had a few requests when there (I actually got stuck in a dress before my friends got in town & had to get their help getting the zipper undone) & they were nothing but so accommodating!
+Everything you could need from coffee shops to juice bars to restaurants & shopping is around the corner.
 They also have some great restaurants/bars on site.
-We got drinks on the rooftop terrace of our hotel one afternoon and it’s such a great place to hang out and enjoy the city from above.
+We got drinks on the rooftop terrace of our hotel one afternoon & it’s such a great place to hang out to enjoy the city from above.
 They also have an incredible pool!
-I highly recommend staying here for a great, central location and cannot wait to stay here again, soon.
+I highly recommend staying here for a great, central location & cannot wait to stay here again, soon.

 WHERE TO EAT

 I always say too many restaurants and never enough time.
 I swear I end up eating four times a day sometimes while traveling just to try and fit in more things I want to eat.
 I love eating my way through NYC.
 Whatever you want, they have it.
 I’m breaking down restaurants below based on those I’ve been to before and then those I have on my list for future trips.
-I’ll forever be adding to this list!
+I’ll forever be adding to this list on my New York City guide!
 I’m going to put them in alphabetical order to make it easy.

 FAVORITES I’VE BEEN TO: